 We take our responsibility for patient’s medical confidentiality very seriously.
 If you are making a complaint on behalf of someone else we will require evidence that you have obtained their permission to do so.
 Our complaints form has an section for them to sign to confirm their authority for you to make a complaint on their behalf.
 Please note, electronic signatures will not be accepted.

 What to do if you need further advice or are unhappy with our response:

-If you would like further assistance with your complaint you can contact East Leicestershire and Rutland Clinical Commissioning Group Customer Services.
+If you would like further assistance with your complaint you can contact East Leicestershire and Rutland ICB Customer Services.